oracle-livelabs/adb/json/mongodb-api/json-mongo/json-mongo-ocw23.md

-# Use Mongo API to interact with Oracle Database
+# Use Mongo API to interact transparently with Oracle Database

 ## Introduction